-An Articulation agreement is in place with Springfield College in Human Services.
+An Articulation agreement is in place with Springfield College in Human Services and Plymouth State University in the Social Work program.

 The college must ensure that clients/patients are not placed in jeopardy by students during learning experiences.
 Therefore, students in field or clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient care responsibilities.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employers, clients/patients and their families.